 - Abstinence gives you a chance to break old habits, experience a change, and build some confidence.

-- Abstinence helps you to identify more clearly the internal (environmental) and external (emotional) “triggers” associated with your alcohol use
+- Abstinence helps you to identify more clearly the internal (emotional) and external (situational) “triggers” associated with your alcohol use

 - Abstinence can help to reduce conflicts with family members and significant others (e.g., spouse, parents, etc.) caused or exacerbated by your alcohol use.